brson/rust-contract-comparison/blog/dfinity.md

 and my notes are filled with digressions.

 Firstly,
-we aren't told explicitly what a "wallet canister ID" is, but we think it should be easy to guess that it is printed in this line, printed by `dfx deploy --network=ic`:
+we haven't been told explicitly what a "wallet canister ID" is, but we guess it is in this output printed by `dfx deploy --network=ic`:

 ```